Insight-deviler/anova-analysis/README.md

 # ANOVA Analysis Package

-The ANOVA Analysis Package is a Python package that provides functions for performing ``Two-Way ANOVA (Analysis of Variance) analysis`` on experimental data.
+The ANOVA Analysis Package is a Python package that provides functions for performing ``Two-Way ANOVA (Analysis of Variance)`` on experimental data.

-Currently it can perform RBD analysis only
+Currently it can perform RBD analysis only.

+Read the [Disclaimer](#disclaimer) before use

 ## Installation